-STRENGTHS N /EAKNESSESS 4 Mkhambathini is strategically located in Some o of the ward committees still terms of its position between provincial battle to o understand the IDP process nodes (Pietermaritzburg and Durban) as and plar nning cycles. well as the national corridor (N3).
-It is a v ery small predominantly rural 4 The town of Camperdown is growing into municip ality with limited private a strong service centre for the develop ment taking place within it. municipality and it is appropriately 🔸 The leg acy of past apartheid policies positioned at the central part of is still visible in the sense of Municipality and N3. commu nities that were marginalised 4 Good climatic condition. from ec onomic opportunities, are still 4 Mkhambathini is participating in the IGR largely suffering.
-Badly structures structure at a district level. routes at a regional level limits 4 Public participation and municipal regional integration within the structures are in place, which embraces municip ality. good governance.
-Audit Committee is in Most of the land is privately owned, place and the Internal Audit Unit is which m nay limit the pace at which the functional. state ca an deliver the public facilities 4 Most policies and by-laws have been since tl ne land acquisition process developed, approved and adopted. may so metimes be time consuming.
-4 Risk Management policy is in place. terrain limits development District Disaster Management Plan is in within s ome parts of the municipality, place and has a sound coverage for - Ily CBD expansion towards Mkhambathini.
-Most of the resources in rth as well as agricultural terms of human capital are allocated at a • ment in Wards 1, 2 and 3. district level to handle disaster situations human capital allocation at a that may take place in Mkhambathini. inicipal level. - Mkhambathini is not prone to dreadful unteer programme is neither natural disasters such as tornadoes, C C ed nor guaranteed success. earth quakes or hurricanes. a local disaster management plan.
+STRENGTHS WEAKNESSESS 4 Mkhambathini is strategically located in 4 Some of the ward committees still terms of its position between provincial battle to understand the IDP process nodes (Pietermaritzburg and Durban) as and planning cycles. well as the national corridor (N3).
+4 It is a very small predominantly rural 4 The town of Camperdown is growing municipality with limited private into a strong service centre for the development taking place within it. municipality and it is appropriately 4 The legacy of past apartheid policies positioned at the central part of is still visible in the sense of Municipality and N3. communities that were marginalised 4 Good climatic condition. from economic opportunities, are still 4 Mkhambathini is participating in the IGR largely suffering.
+Badly structures structure at a district level. routes at a regional level limits 4 Public participation and municipal regional integration within the structures are in place, which embraces municipality. good governance.
+Audit Committee is in 4 Most of the land is privately owned, place and the Internal Audit Unit is which may limit the pace at which the functional. state can deliver the public facilities 4 Most policies and by-laws have been since the land acquisition process developed, approved and adopted. may sometimes be time consuming.
+4 Risk Management policy is in place.
+Steep terrain limits development District Disaster Management Plan is in within some parts of the municipality, place and has a sound coverage for especially CBD expansion towards Mkhambathini.
+Most of the resources in the north as well as agricultural terms of human capital are allocated at development in Wards 1, 2 and 3. a district level to handle disaster 4 Limited human capital allocation at a situations that may take place in local municipal level.
+Mkhambathini.
+4 The volunteer programme is neither + Mkhambathini is not prone to dreadful legislated nor guaranteed success. natural disasters such as tornadoes, + Lack of a local disaster management earth quakes or hurricanes. - plan.
+4 Electricity supply has been reasonable 4 The spatial configuration and